Clinical Applications of Eye Movements for Healthcare Professionals

 The Carrick Institute has provided clinical graduate school education for healthcare professionals for four decades.
 Our faculty are experienced clinician educators that have an international reputation for excellence.
 Our course instructor is recognized throughout the world for his clinical applications in this knowledge area.
 Professional athletes, Olympians, Collegiate athletes, celebrities and more call on him from around the world when they have suffered brain injury or neurological compromise.
-His work is the award-winning subject of a PBS documentary and he is been featured in major television and newspaper articles for decades.
+His work is the award-winning subject of a PBS documentary and he has been featured in major television and newspaper articles for decades.

-What our participants will learn
+What our participants will learn advanced topics on

-- Examination of brain function
+- Examination skills of brain function

 - Examination of voluntary and reflexogenic eye movements

 - Examination of the medial superior temporal and middle temporal areas